Kapeli/Dash-User-Contributions/docsets/Swift/README.md

 # dash-docset-swift-language-guide

-Applicable to Swift version **5.5**.

-A Bash script to generate a [Dash docset](https://github.com/Kapeli/Dash-User-Contributions) for the [Swift language guide](https://docs.swift.org/swift-book/LanguageGuide/).
+A Bash script to generate a [Dash docset](https://github.com/Kapeli/Dash-User-Contributions) for the [Swift language guide](https://docs.swift.org/swift-book/LanguageGuide/TheBasics.html).
 Includes a table of contents.

 Install directly from Dash, or build from source.